Code-With-Abhishek-Kumar/Coding-Notes-and-Useful-Code-Snippets/Mern Stack/05_Java_Script/23_Array/02_Array_Methods/readme.md

 ## 12. includes

-The includes() method in JavaScript is used to check if an array contains a specified element.
-It returns true if the element is found in the array, otherwise, it returns false.
+- The includes() method in JavaScript is used to check if an array contains a specified element or not.

+- It returns true if the element is found in the array, otherwise, it returns false.

 **Syntax**